Researchers have explored harrowing stories of single pregnant Irish women who fled to America during the Famine and the years following it.

 Some women traversed the Atlantic Ocean simply to hide their pregnancy from their families and many women gave their children up for adoption rather than have them face the shame of being an illegitimate child.

-Today, there is no longer any stigma attached to unmarried pregnancies in Ireland, America or anywhere else in the Western World.
-It is a far cry from the Famine era and, as Northern Ireland prepares to implement legal abortions, it is important to reflect on these examples and vow to never repeat them again.
+Today, there is generally no longer any stigma attached to unmarried pregnancies in Ireland, America or anywhere else in the Western World.
+It is a far cry from the Famine era, yet it is important to reflect on these examples and vow to never repeat them again.